Red Shirt (Oglala): Red Shirt Table

-Red Shirt Table is a table mountain in Oglala Lakota County, South Dakota, and part of the Pine Ridge Native Reservation of the Oglala Sioux Tribe.
+Red Shirt Table is a table mountain in Oglala Lakota County, South Dakota, and part of the Pine Ridge Indian Reservation of the Oglala Sioux Tribe.
 The table, named after Chief Red Shirt is approximately 10 mi long, generally extending in a north–south direction, and is located along the western boundary of Badlands National Park's Stronghold Unit.
 The park's highest point is located at the southern end of the table at 3340 ft.
 The irregularly shaped southern portion of the table is connected to the more rectangular northern portion by a narrow section less than 800 ft wide; the northern portion is up to two miles (3 km) wide and is composed of two elongated lobes with a runoff channel between them.
 The top surface of the table slopes gently downhill as it extends northward, with the north edge being at about 2,800' in elevation.
 It drops off steeply from almost all sides, up to 300'.
 French Creek flows to the northeast, and the intermittent Cedar Creek drains the entire east side of the table.

 Red Shirt Table is one of many tables in the White River Badlands.
 Others include Cuny Table, Sheep Mountain Table, and Heck Table.